rittmananalytics/mome/README.md

 -   flashing required MOLAP engine drivers and application software into a game cartridge
 -   connecting it to a printer

-Note that you must legally own the original MOLAP engine hardware and games cartridges to use with MOME.
+Note that you must legally own the original MOLAP engine hardware and applications that you use with MOME.

 # License